nehal73/Jdrasil/index.md

   java -cp Jdrasil.jar: Main
 ```
 ## Installing Upgrades
 If the performance of Jdrasil (especially in the exact mode) is not good enough, you may wish to install a SAT solver as upgrade.
-See the manual or the GitHub repo for more details about this topic.
+See the [manual](current/manual.pdf) or the [GitHub repository](https://github.com/maxbannach/Jdrasil) for more details about this topic.
 ## Versions
 The following tables gives an overview of Jdrasil releases: